Becoming American | Teen Ink

 Favorite Quote:

-I was born in China in 2002, orphaned until adopted at age four, and brought to the United States.
+I was born in East Asia in 2002, orphaned until adopted by an American family at age four, and then entered with them into the United States.
+I then was given up due to my first adoptive American parents not knowing how to parent an international child.
 A couple of years passed with me adapting to the new environment.
 I was sent to five foster care homes, always packing a trash bag full of items I had collected from each visit.
 This plastic bag consisted of McDonald's toys, empty straw wrappers, squared stickers, stuffed animals, and other belongings.

-Years flew faster than a blink of an eye in my second adopted home, and I began to live a more suitable childhood.
-My middle school social-studies teacher had ignited my aspirations in becoming a politician and motivational speaker.
+Years flew faster than the blink of an eye.
+At age seven, I was adopted again into my forever American adoptive home, and I began to live a more suitable childhood.
+My middle school social-studies teacher ignited my aspirations to become a politician and motivational speaker.
 I became involved by paging for the GA State Capitol, campaigning, connecting with local politicians, and working on my public speaking skills.
 I kept going and felt as if I was the only one who could prevent my dreams from becoming a reality.
 Until my sophomore year, it was brought to my parents' attention to file for a certificate of citizenship because of trying to obtain a permit.
-My parents did not adopt me internationally and weren't aware that my adoption was not formally completed, and my first adoptive parents did not apply for a CoC for me.
-The Foreign Citizenship Act of 2001 granted me to become an automatic citizen.
+My forever parents weren't aware that my first adoptive parents did not apply for an official CoC for me.
+The Child Citizenship Act of 2001 granted me to become an automatic citizen.

-Adopted foreign children acquired citizenship if adoptive parents are Americans, adoption is legally finalized, already a permanent resident, under 18, and are in legal custody of the parents.
-I qualified, but it was in high school when my parents and I realized how crucial it is to file for the certificate.
+Adopted intercountry children acquire citizenship if adoptive parents are Americans, the adoption is legally finalized before age 18, permanent resident, and are in legal physical custody of the adoptive parents.
+I qualified, but it was in high school when my parents and I realized how crucial it is to file for the physical certificate.

 It became a series of ups and downs where my N-600 application became a waiting game.
 I wanted to exercise my rights to participate in democracy, be a voice, and make a change.
 This certificate part was what I lacked, and I could not get a permit or feel free from my anxiety over not following through with my dreams.
-As a current high school senior, my anxiety of feeling as if I always had to prove that I am a citizen raced through my mind each night before bed and consumed my thinking.
-I kept catastrophizing if not having a certificate would pause my college plans or others making assumptions.
-However, those fearful ideas came to a halt when a particular mail arrived on October 14.
+As a current high school senior, my anxiety of feeling as if I always had to prove that I am a citizen raced through my mind each night before bed and consumed my thoughts.
+I kept catastrophizing if not having a certificate would pause my college plans, or if others would make assumptions.
+However, those fearful ideas came to a halt when a particular email arrived on October 14.

 The author's comments: